Schedules of Reinforcement: Changing Behavior Using Rewards

-Schedules of reinforcement, special systems of rewarding behavior, can help make your goals for training good behavior in your child a reality.
+Schedules of reinforcement, special systems of rewarding behavior, can help make your goals for good behavior for your child a reality.
 I’ll show you how this process can work.

-For example, suppose you want your child to learn to take her shoes off when she comes into the house.
+For example, suppose you want your children to learn to take their shoes off when they come into the house.

 Most of the time, you may be able to get kids to do this just by telling them each time and hoping they'll establish a habit.
 And it often works well this way.

-But there may be times that you just can't seem to get her to do what you want her to do.
+But there may be times that it's hard for them to form the habit to do what you want them to do.
 Some of our kids need a bit of extra help.

 Schedules of reinforcement or operant conditioning can provide this help.